donkirkby/chess-kit/raw_rules/rules.md

 Now, everyone **reveals** their move count at the same time.
 Bang your fist on the table as you count "one, two, three."
 As you say "three," everyone puts out a number of fingers to show how many moves they need.
-The scorekeeper writes down everyone's numbers.
+The scorekeeper writes down everyone's number as their score for this hole.
 If you think it's impossible, keep your hand in a fist as a zero.

 The player with the fewest moves must now **demonstrate** the path.
-If some players are tied for fewest, start with the dealer and go around to the left until you reach one of the tied players.
+If some players are tied for fewest, start to the dealer's left and go around to the left until you reach one of the tied players.
 That player must demonstrate.
 It can be helpful to start by placing coins under all the pieces that you're going to move, so you can reset if you get confused.